egafni/GenomeKey2/docs/aws.rst

 Launch Cluster
 +++++++++++++++++++

-This will launch a single master node (reserved instance), and one execution node (spot instance)
+This will launch a single master node (reserved instance), and one execution node (spot instance).  **you must be in the GenomeKeyDeploy/$VERSION directory**

 .. code-block:: bash

+    cd ~/GenomeKeyDeploy/$VERSION
+    source ve/bin/activate
-    starcluster start gk -s 2
+    starcluster -c etc/starcluster.config start gk

 Adding nodes (StarCluster has been configured to request spot instances by default)